Spasman/rcon_example/README.md

 player_connect (4):
 Triggers when a new player connects to the server.
 "IP": The IP address of the connecting player.
-"Store": The platform the player is using (Steam, gamejolt, etc) "PlayerID": The player ID of the connecting player.
+"PlayerID": The player ID of the connecting player.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
-"Profile": The profile ID of the connected player.
-(Steam profile, gamejolt, etc) "IsAdmin": Returns whether the connecting player is an admin (1) or not (0).
+"IsAdmin": Returns whether the connecting player is an admin (1) or not (0).

 player_spawn (5):
 Triggers when a player or NPC respawns.
 "PlayerID": Returns the ID of the player who spawned.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
 "X": Returns the X coordinate of where the player spawned.
 "Y": Returns the Y coordinate of where the player spawned.
 "Hat": Returns the hat ID of the player